 Next to the tourist information office this restaurant comes highly recommended for a wide variety of meals from the a la carte menu and the platos combinados.

-Córdoba Excursions – Moving on to Seville and Granada
+Córdoba Travel Guide – Moving on to Seville and Granada

 Córdoba tends to be a stopover for visitors heading for Seville or Granada so few people are actually looking for day excursions.
 The majority of visitors are happy to take a city walking tour then they move on to Seville or Granada.

 The most impressive nearby excursion is to the archaeological ruins of Medina Azahara which lie 8km from Córdoba.
 This site dates back to the 11th century and was constructed by over 10,000 builders and briefly became the capital of the Caliph of Córdoba under Abd ar-Rahman III.
 However, it was soon destroyed by Berber soldiers.
 Although it remains under constant excavation it is well worth a visit.
 There are coach trips available which you can book through the main tourist office opposite the western wall of the Mezquita.
 If you have your own transport it’s worth visiting Medina Azahara

 then continuing on to see the medieval castle at Almodóvar del Río.

 Córdoba to Seville: